Binoculars Buying Guide and Night Vision Guide

 What are Binoculars and how do they work?

-Binoculars, in its simplest definition are magnification instruments that are made up of two telescopes mounted on a metal or plastic frame so that a viewer can view images as if they were much closer.
+Binoculars, in its simplest definition, are magnification instruments that are made up of two telescopes mounted on a metal or plastic frame so that a viewer can view images as if they were much closer.

 Many binoculars today utilize prisms which bend the light as it enters the objective lens and helps to magnify the image as it passes through the frame.
 The result is a binocular that can be made smaller and more powerful.

 Focusing Your Binoculars.
 Most Binoculars have a center focus wheel and a right eye diopter adjustment near the eyepiece to account for the small difference in the strength of each eye.
 While looking through the binoculars at a stationary target about 30-50 feet away, close your right eye and focus using the center wheel until the image is clear for your left eye.
 Once clear, close your left eye and open your right eye.
-Looking at the same target adjust the right side diopter ONLY on the right eyepiece (DO NOT use the center focus wheel) until the image is clear.
-When the image is clear you can now open both eyes and use ONLY the center focus wheel to make adjustments.
-Your right side diopter setting is now fixed for your settings.
+Looking at the same target, adjust the right side diopter ONLY on the right eyepiece (DO NOT use the center focus wheel) until the image is clear.
+When the image is clear, you can now open both eyes and use ONLY the center focus wheel to make adjustments.
+Your right side diopter setting is now fixed to your preferences.
 No further adjustment will be necessary except for the center focus wheel.
 PLEASE NOTE that some binoculars do employ different focusing mechanisms so please read the user manual included in your purchase.

 Eyecups are designed to exclude any additional stray light that may interfere with the eyepieces during use.
 Some models use rubber eyepieces that fold down while some may use twist up/down or pull up/down.
 Generally eyeglass wearers will keep the eyecups down which will bring your eyes closer to the lenses improving your view.